 Keeping food safe and warm involves many variables including the design of the unit, control settings, surrounding environment, and the way in which people interact with it.
-Insulating materials can be high density solid core foam, standard fiberglass or even no insulation on cheaper models.
+Insulating materials can be high-density solid core foam, standard fiberglass, or even no insulation on cheaper models.
 A stainless steel body will insulate better than aluminum.
-Self closing doors and quality gaskets help to keep the heat in.
-Ambient air brought into the unit as part of a moisture control system will have an affect.
-Other variables include the ambient temperature outside, heating control methods, temperature uniformity and the frequency of door openings will all make a difference in how hard the system will need to run.
+Self-closing doors and quality gaskets help to keep the heat in.
+Ambient air brought into the unit as part of a moisture control system will have an effect.
+Other variables include the ambient temperature outside, heating control methods, temperature uniformity, and the frequency of door openings.
+These will all make a difference in how hard the system will need to run.
 Some units are specifically designed to be Low Wattage units.
-According to EnergyStar.gov, hot food holding cabinets that have earned the ENERGY STAR are 70% more energy efficient than standard models saving on average $300 per year for electricity.
+According to EnergyStar.gov, hot food holding cabinets that have earned the ENERGY STAR are 70% more energy-efficient than standard models saving on average $300 per year for electricity.

 The Future of Food Warming

 In the early days of food holding the goal was to keep food safe.
-Restaurantures started realizing the fantastic capabilities and savings inherent in food holding and that has pushed OEMs to develop equipment with longer hold times.
-Entire kitchen processes have developed around food holding and now food service professionals want to push the boundaries further.
-This is happening simultaniously as customers are demanding more quality in their food.
-As a result, the food service industry is pushing for equipment redesigns so that kitchens, caterers and institutions can hold their cooked food longer and without sacrificing quality.
+Restauranteurs started realizing the fantastic capabilities and savings inherent in food holding and that has pushed OEMs to develop equipment with longer hold times.
+Entire kitchen processes have developed around food holding and now foodservice professionals want to push the boundaries further.
+This is happening simultaneously as customers are demanding more quality in their food.
+As a result, the foodservice industry is pushing for equipment redesigns so that kitchens, caterers, and institutions can hold their cooked food longer and without sacrificing quality.
 Food holding cabinets are at the heart of this endeavor and finer thermal control is the key.